 - For the second marinade, place all the second marinade spices except the turmeric and jaggery in a dry frying pan over medium heat and fry for two minutes, or until they become fragrant.
 Remove from heat and allow to cool.

 - Grind the cooled spices to a fine powder.
 Place into a small bowl and add the turmeric and jaggery.
 Drain the vinegar marinade into this bowl and mix well to make a smooth paste, adding a little more vinegar if required.

 - Pour the paste over the pork and mix well to completely cover each piece of pork.
 Cover and refrigerate for 48 hours.

 - Remove marinated pork from the refrigerator before cooking and allow it to come to room temperature.

-- Heat the oil in a pan over low heat.
-When hot, add the garlic slices and allow to cook gently, stirring often, for about ten minutes or until soft, translucent, and highly aromatic, but not browned.
+- Heat the oil in the pan over low heat.
+When hot, add the garlic slices and allow to cook gently, stirring often, for about five minutes or until soft, translucent, and highly aromatic, but not browned.
 Take care not to burn the garlic.
 Using a slotted spoon, remove the garlic from the pan and set aside.

 - Add the curry leaves and mustard seeds to the oil in the pan.
-When the mustard seeds begin to pop, add the chopped onions.
-Increase the heat and fry for about five minutes until the onions are soft and translucent.
+When the mustard seeds begin to pop, add the chopped onions and salt.
+Mix well, then increase the heat and fry for about five minutes until the onions are soft and translucent.

 - Add the ginger and chilli and fry for another five minutes.

-- Add the pork with its marinade to the pan and bring to a gentle simmer.
-Cover, and leave to cook for about an hour, stirring occasionally, until the pork is tender.
-Add as little water as possible during this time to prevent the sauce from sticking to the pan.
+- Add the pork with its marinade and the water to the pan and bring to a gentle simmer.
+Cover, and leave to cook for about 90 minutes, stirring occasionally, until the pork is tender.

-- Remove the lid, and turn up to high heat.
+- Remove the lid and turn up to high heat.
 Stir in the reserved garlic slices.
-Cook for another 15 minutes, stirring frequently until the sauce has reduced, is thick, and just covers the meat.
+Cook for another 15 minutes, stirring frequently until the gravy has reduced, is thick, and just covers the meat.

 - Transfer to a warmed serving dish, sprinkle with garam masala and coriander leaves and serve.